mortezakowkabi/jcb-persian-documentation/010-Component-Settings.md

 * A **view**
 * Helper and script files

-Inside the JCB infrastructure, there’s a folder called **custom**.
-This is where you place files and folders that should be included in your component’s compilation.
+Inside the JCB infrastructure, there's a folder called **custom**.
+This is where you place files and folders that should be included in your component's compilation.

 > **Tip:** Do not remove default content in the `/custom` folder.
 JCB uses these files automatically during compilation depending on your setup.